alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 $CTA

-##Within the EU

-You don't need a certificate to move animal feed or pet food within the EU.
+You don't need any special documents to move finished pet food or animal feed within the EU.

-##Outside the EU

-To export animal feed and pet food outside the EU, you need to:
+To export it outside the EU, you need to:

 - apply for an Export Health Certificate (EHC)
 - check if you need a certificate of free sale - ask the country you’re exporting to